lukehollis/agentics-3d/README.md

 # Unity Agentics - RL-Agents Based Character AI System

-This project is a work-in-progress implementing world model training for Unity environments using the ML-Agents to OpenAI Gym wrapper to build realistic human simulations.
-The goal is to train reinforcement learning agents efficiently by having them learn in a world model rather than directly in the environment so that they have a persistent inner state, and then use their policy to make decisions in the environment.
+This project is a work-in-progress implementing generalist agent training for Unity environments using the ML-Agents package to build realistic simulations.
+The goal is to be able to more easily have agents available for simulations for a wide range of purposes, especially in urban and transportation simulations.

 ![Rome Simulator](https://iiif.mused.com/rome_simulator_mused.jpg/0,240,2048,854/990,/0/default.jpg)